|

 Music which juggles the sublime with the ridiculous,

 the familiar with the unfamiliar and which creates an ever-changing vista of sound deserve a good listen.
+Alterations are a group who work both within

 an improvising context and within the larger music culture, probing and exploring their own responses to popular and unpopular

+music, past and present.
 Imagine taking all the different forms of

 music you can think of chopping them up like splicing frames of a film, putting them in a bag and then scattering them like

 confetti from a tombola, then you'd come up with new formations in new contexts.
 The result is revelatory.
+The group archive this panorama by working

 on a multitude of levels, using a host of instruments as homely as guitars, piano and toy synthesizer and as banale as a toothbrush

 or a bicycle bell.
 Still, these are just the tools, it's what they do with them that arrests and startles.
+Bits of the music are like a street soundscape;

 snatches of different musics flooding from shops and flat windows, traffic rumpus, the squabblings and chatterings of the